gbarros/celestia-node-ui/README.md

    - The namespace in hex format (as shown in Celestia Explorer)
    - The commitment (hash) of your blob, which can be used to verify or retrieve the blob later

+### Data Encryption

+The application provides data encryption functionality:

+1. Data is encrypted based on your browser session
+2. A unique encryption key is generated for your session
+3. All data is encrypted before being submitted to the Celestia network
+4. Only users with the same session key can decrypt the data
+5. This provides an additional layer of privacy for your blob data

+### Retrieving a Blob

+1. Enter the block height where the blob was included
+2. Enter the namespace in hex format
+3. Click "Retrieve Blob"
+4. The application will display the retrieved blob data in base64 format
+5. If the blob was encrypted during submission, it will be automatically decrypted if you have the correct session key

+### Transfer TIA

+The application allows you to transfer TIA tokens from your node to another address:

+1. Enter the recipient's Celestia address
+2. Enter the amount to send in TIA
+3. (Optional) Adjust the gas parameters
+4. Click "Transfer"

 ### Base64 Encoding Tool

 The application includes a simple tool to encode text to base64: